The64thGamer/cheeseepedia/content/wiki/summertime-2006.md

     5. CEC TV ID - 'Singing Animals'
     6. Countdown

-## Lives:
+## Live Shows:

-- {{< wiki-link "Birthday Star 01" >}} (3stage, Cyberamic, Studio C)
+- Chuck E. Shuffle 2006
-- Spanish Birthday 01 (3stage, Cyberamic, Studio C)
+- Birthday Star 2001
-- New Birthday (3stage, Cyberamic, Studio C)
+- Spanish Birthday 2001
-- {{< wiki-link "Chuck E Shuffle 06" >}} (3stage, Cyberamic, Studio C)
+- New Birthday (Birthday 2002)
-- Chuck E. Swing (3stage, Cyberamic, Studio C)
+- Chuck E. March 2001
-- Chuck E. March 01 (3stage, Cyberamic, Studio C)
+- BINGO
-- {{< wiki-link "Bingo" >}} (3stage, Cyberamic, Studio C)
+- Chuck E Says 2002
-- {{< wiki-link "Chuck E Says 02" >}} (3stage, Cyberamic, Studio C)
+- Havin' A Party 2001
-- Havin' A Party 01 (3stage, Cyberamic, Studio C)
+- Happy and You Know It
-- If You're Happy & You Know It (3stage, Cyberamic, Studio C)
+- Chuck E. Swing

-- Go Santa Go (Studio C)
+**Birthday Break**: April 2005 show logo with music set to a 1 or 2 minute countdown which would then lead into the Birthday show.

-**Birthday Break**: April 2005 show logo with music set to a 1 minute, 2 minute countdown.
-This would then lead into the Birthday show.
+## Production

-No USA Version - The Stand Alone Song, 'America', and the 2005 Military Montage intermission do not appear in this show due to some sort of 'controversy' about the subject matter.
+### File Dates

-Intermissions - As before, the CPMN episode has been changed.
-2003 had Episode 3, 2004/2005 had Episode 1, and for this year it is the recent Episode 6.
+- 3-Stage DVD: 6/15/2006